Commissioner representing Luzon

 After SCAP, Commissioner Perci went on to work for the Freedom from Debt Coalition (FDC) as the Campaign Coordinator for debt reforms.
 He represented the country in the Jubilee 2000 Civil Society Conference on Third World Debt in Rome, Italy.
 In 2002, he became a member of the Akbayan Citizens’ Action Party and led the party’s Open Campaigns Committee.
 In 2006, he was appointed as Deputy Secretary-General of the party and eventually became the Chief of Staff of then Akbayan Representative Risa Hontiveros.
 He led the volunteer-driven and innovative senate campaign of Representative Risa Hontiveros during the 2010 polls.
 Commissioner Perci is also the former National Chairperson of the AKBAYAN Party—the youngest person to hold the position.

-In February 2011, President Aquino appointed him as Commissioner-at-Large of the National Youth Commission (NYC).
 He now leads the NYC Committees on Education and Gender and Development.

 At present, Commissioner Perci is also a volunteer educator for Babaylanes, Inc., an NGO working with young LGBTs.
 And if the time allows, he, once in a while, goes back to his first passion—stage direction.